 You asked: Top five Ting Internet questions

 People are excited about the speed and reliability of Ting Internet.
 With the excitement comes questions.
-Here are the top five Ting Internet questions.
+Here are the top five questions we get about Ting Internet.

 If you know Ting Internet at all, you know that if you reach out with a question, we’ll get you an answer.